rakhasulung1-hue/my-boring-project/README.md

 How to install it
-first install pip on your cmd/Terminal, but if you already install it, you can skip this when you finish to install pip, now install art on your cmd after you finish for installing two package then you can download kallajar.py file
+first install python and pip on your cmd/Terminal, but if you already install it, you can skip this, now install art on your cmd
+command:
+on Windows User : pip install art on Ubuntu User  : pip3 install art

+after you finish for installing two, i mean 3 package and then you can starting download kallajar.py file

-this file is available on ubuntu server / ubuntu dekstop about the feature nothing special just callculator with no GUI
+this file is available on ubuntu server and dekstop about the feature nothing special just callculator with no GUI

 command list